MMMOP/openliberty-activemq/README.md

 # Open Liberty - JMS & Active MQ

-A sample application that uses Open Liberty to connect to ActiveMQ 's queue.
+A sample application that uses Open Liberty to connect to ActiveMQ 's queue and topic.

 ## Setup